DavidHartman-Personal/Data_Dictionary/README.md

 This interaction allows users to handle both the workbook as a whole and its individual tables, providing a structured and organized way to work with Excel data.

-## To Do Items to Update this Python Template

-- [ ] Add directions to README.md to create documentation.
-- [ ] Add directions/notes for adding comment headers/blocks
-- [ ] Add link/note to wiki page related to commenting Python code.
-- [ ] Add Documentation regarding creating/running tests.
-- [ ] Add descriptions for folders/files included in template to README.

 ## Generating/Updating Documentation

 1. Running processes to update docs/ folder.